-This website was created by AIDS Project Rhode Island and the Rhode Island Alliance for Gay/Bisexual Men’s Health to help men in Rhode Island share advice about finding a doctor, making friends, as well as getting involved in the community.
+This website was created by AIDS Project Rhode Island and the Rhode Island Alliance for Gay/Bisexual Men’s Health to help gay men in Rhode Island (and other members of the LGBTQ community), share advice about finding a gay friendly doctor, making friends, as well as getting involved in the gay community.
 The name of the site, Men2MenRI, was intentional because we want this site to be helpful to all Rhode Island men who like other guys, regardless of how they choose to define themselves.

 Finding a Doctor in Rhode Island